 Room 33 (2009)

 Screenwriters: Eddie Barbini and Donnie Dale

 A group of roller derby players and their friends take a wrong turn and end up at an abandoned mental hospital without enough gas to get out.
 They find a confused and frightened young woman who seems to be psychically connected to a man roaming the woods killing people.

 I really liked this film.
 The acting is first rate and the story unfolds in a constantly engaging way.
 It also cleverly uses normal violence caused by the fear of the supernatural forces at play.
-My friend Andrea, however, was not impressed.
-She did allow that it was much better than The Pit.

 13 October 2020

 A young couple, Guy and Rosemary, moves into an apartment next door to an odd old couple.
 Guy becomes strangely close to the couple while Rosemary thinks they are creepy.
 Then she has a vivid dream in which Satan impregnates her.
 Then she finds out she is pregnant, and things take a turn for the worse.